norton120/pirate_baby/content/posts/generative_driven_design.md

 ### Refactoring

 The earlier Python TPS report example demonstrates a code refactor, one of the most important higher-level functions in healthy software evolution.
-Kent Beck describes the process of refactoring as “for each desired change, make the change easy (warning: this may be hard), then make the easy change.”
+Kent Beck describes the process of refactoring as
+>> “for each desired change, make the change easy (warning: this may be hard), then make the easy change.” ~ Kent Beck

 This is how a codebase improves for human needs over time, reducing cognitive load and, as a result, cycle times.
 Refactoring is also exactly how a codebase is continually optimized for GenAI automation!
 Refactoring means removing duplication, decoupling and creating semantic “distance” between domains, and simplifying the logical flow of a program - all things that will have a huge positive impact on both RAG and generative processes.
 The final part of our answer is that **codebase architecture (and subsequently, refactoring) must be a first class citizen as part of any codebase automation process**.

 ## Generative Driven Development